hos/pyfem1d/README.md

 2. Maximum time for the simulation is set to 25 time units.
 3. Number of elements is set to 10.
 4. The loading function is selected as `triangle`.
 5. Parameters for the triangle function are selected as parameter\_1 = 10 and parameter\_2 = 0.005.
 Note that you can define any loading function with any parameters for your own purposes.
-This is also valid for the constitutive functions for materials.
+This is also valid for the umat functions for materials.
-6. The constitutive function is selected as `maxwell`.
+6. The umat function is selected as `maxwell`.
-7. The parameters to the constitutive function are given the same way as the loading function.
+7. The parameters to the umat function are given the same way as the loading function.
 Again, note that you can define any parameter inside the specific files for materials, see the next section regarding adding new materials.
 8. The simulation is started by the `solve` command.
 9. After the simulation ends, the user can type `plot` to see the results with `gnuplot`.
 10. The results can also be plotted to a postscript file with the `plotps` command.